nihalshx/JobShell/DEPLOY_INSTRUCTIONS.md

-# 🚀 GitHub Deployment Instructions
+# 🚀 JobShell Deployment Instructions

-Your Swelist Web Terminal is ready for deployment!
+Your JobShell terminal is ready for deployment!
 Follow these steps:

 ## Step 1: Create GitHub Repository

 1. Go to [GitHub](https://github.com) and sign in
 2. Click the "+" icon and select "New repository"
 3. Repository name: `JobShell` or `swelist-terminal`
-4. Description: `🚀 Enhanced retro-style web terminal for job hunting with swelist`
+4. Description: `🚀 JobShell - Enhanced terminal interface for job hunting`
 5. Keep it **Public** for free deployment options
 6. **Don't** initialize with README (we already have one)
 7. Click "Create repository"